Fall1nglight/fall1nglight/README.md

 Welcome to my GitHub profile!

 I’m Szabolcs Kerülő, **Computer Science** student at **Óbuda University**, currently in my third semester.
-I’m passionate about programming and spend much of my free time building personal projects to sharpen my skills.
+A passionate programmer who spends much of his free time building personal projects to sharpen his skills.

 My main focus is web development, where I enjoy working on both the frontend and backend.
 I take pride in creating **clean**, **well-structured solutions** and value quality in everything I do.
-I’m always eager to learn new technologies, challenge myself with fresh ideas, and continuously improve my craft.
+Continuously driven by a passion for learning new technologies.

 ---